Historical perspective of solution focused brief therapy

 “Suppose that one night while you were asleep there was a miracle and this problem was solved.
 How would you know?
 What would be different?
 How would your husband know without you saying a word to him about it?”
 De shazer 1988 p5

-Further techniques of solution focused therapy involve identifying pre session change, scaling and positive feedback.
+Further techniques of solution-focused therapy involve identifying pre-session change, scaling and positive feedback.
 Fundamental to the approach is the concept of the consultation break when the therapist consults with the team behind the mirror or if working alone reflects on the process before giving feedback.
-The influence of Erickson is clearly visible in this process, offering compliments, derived from his concept of a “yes set” whereby the therapist shows agreement with and understanding of the client’s perspective in order to facilitate change,.
+The influence of Erickson is visible in this process, offering compliments, derived from his concept of a “yes set” whereby the therapist shows an agreement with and understanding of the client’s perspective to facilitate change.
 The essence of SFBT is to work with the person rather than the problem, looking for resources rather than deficits.
 In exploring preferred futures it is possible to identify what is already contributing towards making this a reality and in so doing treat clients as “the experts in all aspects of their lives.”
 George et al 2003.
 SFBT is a pragmatic approach that has evolved from reflection on technique and evaluation of what works. ”Noticing the difference that makes a difference”, de Shazer 1988.

-Since the period of Enlightenment the solving of problems has been understood to require an understanding of underlying causes before strategies can be developed to solve and control them.
-The medical model stemming from this modernist approach therefore gives legitimate power to the professional to dictate appropriate problem solving interventions.
-SFBT when promoting the client as expert on their own lives counteracts the medical model/discourse and its emphasis on diagnosis and treatment, introducing a collaborative and equitable approach to therapy.
-In looking to remove the role of expert practitioner seeking to utilise their knowledge of scientific theory to solve clients’ difficulties, the role of theory and models in SFBT has however been downplayed While a rejection of the paradigm of the helping professions (De Jong/Berg 2001) is appropriate and necessary to SFBT, minimising the role of theory risks undermining the complexity of the philosophy behind the development of SFBT and its links to the broader context of post modernism and social constructionist theory.
+Since the period of Enlightenment, the solving of problems has been understood to require an understanding of underlying causes before strategies can be developed to solve and control them.
+The medical model stemming from this modernist approach, therefore, gives legitimate power to the professional to dictate appropriate problem-solving interventions.
+SFBT when promoting the client as the expert on their own lives counteracts the medical model/discourse and its emphasis on diagnosis and treatment, introducing a collaborative and equitable approach to therapy.
+In looking to remove the role of an expert practitioner seeking to utilise their knowledge of scientific theory to solve clients’ difficulties, the role of theory and models in SFBT has however been downplayed While a rejection of the paradigm of the helping professions (De Jong/Berg 2001) is appropriate and necessary to SFBT, minimising the role of theory risks undermining the complexity of the philosophy behind the development of SFBT and its links to the broader context of postmodernism and social constructionist theory.
 It has been noted that critics are sceptical and argue the techniques of SFBT are simplistic and easy to learn, Sharry et al 2001.
 Cade/O’Hanlon 1993.
-Lipchik 2002 argues for leaving out the term brief from solution focused therapy claiming that it is much more than the “trademark techniques” it is known for.
+Lipchik 2002 argues for leaving out the term brief from solution-focused therapy claiming that it is much more than the “trademark techniques” it is known for.
 Promotion as a pragmatic and minimalist approach has led to misunderstanding.
 SFBT is a sophisticated model that can be applied across a diversity of situations.
-The influence of post modernism has led to the rejection of a theory base reducing SFBT to “nothing but language” The concept of language in post modernist terms however is not restricted to the words people speak.
+The influence of postmodernism has led to the rejection of a theory base reducing SFBT to “nothing but language” The concept of language in postmodernist terms, however, is not restricted to the words people speak.
 But in a broader sense;